AllenCell/cellpack-client/README.md

-# CellPACK Client
+# cellPACK Client

 ### Description
-Front end website to interact with the CellPACK services running in AWS.
-This webpage allows users to run CellPACK packings without having to run code manually or use the commandline.
+Front end website to interact with the cellPACK services running in AWS.
+This webpage allows users to run cellPACK packings without having to run code manually or use the commandline.

 ### Prerequisite
 1. Install bun https://bun.sh/docs/installation